 Guests of Alumni

 Alumni are welcome to bring guests with them to the Library by requesting a visitor pass.

-To request a visitor pass, alumni and their guest(s) must present valid IDs at the ID & Privileges Office or any circulation desk.
+To request a visitor pass, alumni and their guest(s) must visit the ID & Privileges Office.

 Visitor passes are for short-term use only (1-2 days).
 Guests who wish to conduct extended research using the University of Chicago Library collections may apply for extended privileges, following the same procedures as members of the public who wish to conduct extended research.